 We are most likely to drive from Thorpu to Birtamod which is a lively Terai town in Eastern Nepal.
 Along the way you will notice the climate getting warmer with a landscape that is different from the mountains and the hills.
 The town boasts a number of good accommodation facilities therefore we spend the night in Birtamod.

 The drive to Bhadrapur from Birtamod is only of short distance.
 We fly back to Kathmandu from Bhadrapur Airport.
 Upon arriving in Kathmandu you can take a rest and relax throughout the day in your hotel or if you are interested in taking souvenirs for your loved ones, you can shop around the tourist area of Thamel.
-Himalayan Glacier Trekking will be hosting a fantastic celebration dinner for the successful completion of your Kanchenjunga Circuit Trekking.
+To celebrate the successful completion of our journey, we will have a farewell dinner in the evening.
+Overnight in Kathmandu.

 Your journey comes to an end today.
 There is nothing to do but trade emails with your travel companions and organize your photos.
 A representative of Himalayan Glacier Trekking will take you to the airport approximately 3 hours from your scheduled flight.
 On your way home you will have plenty of time to plan your next adventure in the wonderful country of Nepal.